Dealing with exam stress

 Help and advice

-Remember that you don’t have to be chained to your desk while you revise.
+You don’t need to be chained to your desk while you revise.
 You can revise on the move – while you're walking, cleaning, or standing in a queue.
-This can help both your understanding and your memory.

-You can also seek support from our Academic Skills Unit, known as Ask, and our Wellbeing team.
+If you're struggling or looking for some extra support, speak to our Academic Skills Unit (ASK) or our Wellbeing team.
 You'll find them both in the Nuffield building.
 You could also see your Faculty Support Tutors, or talk to your tutors and lecturers.

-- Explore the exam topics and consider what might come up in the exam
+- Explore the exam topics and spend some time considering what might come up in the exam

-- Know the day, time and duration of each exam – and put the information in your diary or calendar
+- Know the day, time and duration of each exam – and write them in your diary or calendar

-- If you can, visit the venue to familiarise yourself with how to get there, where you could wait, and what the exam room itself looks like
+- Visit the venue to familiarise yourself with how to get there, where you could wait and what the exam room will look like (if you can)

-- Find out how the exam paper or task is structured – whether it's multiple choice, a short answer, a long answer or practical.
-You could also ask if the paper or task is divided into sections
+- Find out how the exam paper or task is structured – is it multiple choice, short answer, long answer questions, or a practical?
+Is it divided into sections?

 Look after your physical health

-- Have breakfast on the morning of an exam to keep your blood sugar levels up in a healthy way
+- have breakfast the morning of an exam to keep your blood sugar levels up

-- Have a well-balanced diet, including plenty of fruits and vegetables; also include foods that release energy slowly, such as brown rice, oats, nuts and seeds
+- have a well-balanced diet with plenty of fruits, vegetables and foods that release energy slowly like brown rice, oats, nuts and seeds

-- Get as much exercise as you can – it could improve your mood and your concentration levels
+- exercise regularly to improve your mood and concentration levels

-Exercise some of your muscles.
-You can do this in an exam.
-Bend, tense or stretch your fingers, arms and legs, straighten your back, relax back into the chair instead of sitting forward.
-Be careful not to overdo it.
-Gentle is best.
-You can do this alongside the breathing techniques.
+- Exercise some of your muscles.
+This works in and out of the exam hall.
+Gently bend, tense or stretch your fingers, arms and legs, straighten your back, or relax back into a chair instead of sitting forward.

-Allow yourself some time when you are thinking only about something which relaxes you.
-Forget about the exam.
-Even just a minute can be effective.
-You can do this any number of times during an exam, especially when you start to feel particularly stressed or anxious.
+- Spend time thinking about something that relaxes you.
+Allow time for this.
+Forget about the exam – even just a minute can be effective.
+Do this any number of times before or during an exam.

 Keep a healthy attitude

-Keep the exam in perspective.
-Although exams are important, your overall success and future doesn't depend on the outcome of any one exam.
+Try to maintain a positive outlook on the exams ahead, and remember to keep the exam in perspective.
+Although exams are important to your degree, your overall success and future doesn't depend on the outcome of any one exam.
 An exam is an opportunity for you to demonstrate your learning.

 Whenever you think of an exam, immediately visualise something which makes you feel more positive, relaxed or happy.
-It can be absolutely anything, because it is all about association.
 Gradually add visualising yourself sitting comfortably in the exam, relaxed and confident.
-This can work better if you actually act out sitting comfortably, breathing deeply, and physically relaxing.
+Do this any time, anywhere.

-You can do this any time and anywhere.
-You could even sit at a table with something used as an exam paper on it, and imagine the invigilator telling you to turn your paper over.
-Use positive visualisation for anything more specific which you think might make you feel more anxious, for example scanning the questions, choosing a question, planning your answer, or starting writing.
+Try sitting comfortably at a desk, breathing deeply, and relaxing to reinforce the visualisation.
+Sit at a table with a paper in front of you and imagine an invigilator telling you to turn your paper over.
+Using positive visualisation for specific worries like scanning the questions, choosing a question, planning your answer or starting to write can help too.
 Visualise yourself walking out of the exam with confidence.
-Again, you can mimic this with movement during your visualisation, which increases its power.

-Try positive thinking, especially if you know that you are easily sabotaged by negative thoughts.
-This works in a similar way to visualisation, and you can combine them to make them even more effective.
+Positive thinking works similarly to visualisation and is particularly effective if you struggle with negative thoughts.
 Imagine success.
-List the study qualities you do have, and consider how they will help you before and during an exam.
-If you do not feel that you have many, or any, revision and exam skills, seek support in order to gain them, but try not to leave it too late!
+List the study qualities you do have, and consider how they've help you before and during an exam.
+If you're still unsure, you can contact your personal tutor or the Academic Skills Unit to help build your revision and exam skills.
 Repeat positive statements to yourself every time you have a negative thought or say something negative about exams.